linhlpv/awesome-offline-to-online-RL-papers/CONTRIBUTING.md

-# Contributing to Awesome Decision Transformer
+# Contributing to Awesome Offline to Online RL

 Anyone interested in Offline to Online is welcomed to contribute to this repo: